igormironchik/qt-widgets-on-real-example/chapter01/view.md

 }
 ```

 This is really simple.
-Now we just need to create an object of View class and set it
+Now we just need to create an object of `View` class and set it
 as a central widget to the main window.
 UI part is ready to display a GIF image.
 And in the next
-chapter we will open GIF with Magick++ and use API of our UI classes to set the
+section we will open GIF with Magick++ and use API of our UI classes to set the
 sequence of frames.

 [Back](tape.md) | [Contents](../README.md) | [Next](reading.md)